-The latest stable version of Angular is Angular 22, released on May 13, 2026.
-Angular 21 (November 2025) and Angular 20 (May 2025) are also supported under Long-Term Support.
-If you are searching for the current Angular version in May 2026, Angular 22 is it.
+The latest stable version of Angular is Angular 22, released June 3, 2026.
+Angular 21 (November 2025) is in Long-Term Support through May 2027.
+Angular 20 (May 2025) is also in LTS through November 2026.
+If you are searching for the current Angular version in June 2026, Angular 22 is it.

 This page is a living reference for Angular version status.
 It covers which versions are supported, which are end-of-life, and what your team should do based on where you are today.

-Angular Version Table (May 2026)
+Angular Version Table (June 2026)

-| Version | Released | Active Support Ended | LTS Ended | Status (May 2026) |
+| Version | Released | Active Support Ended | LTS Ended | Status (June 2026) |

 |---|---|---|---|---|